hanhatnheo/dining-recommendations/README.md

 ## Data Sources
 [Yelp Businesses](https://www.yelp.com/dataset):
 Our first dataset is a set of businesses listed on Yelp, with 1,000,000+ rows and 56 attributes.
 A plurality of these businesses are Restaurants / Food (54,618 / 24,777), making this dataset suitable for our purposes.
-Business latitudes / longitudes center in North America.This dataset is how we recommend restaurants which fit a user's search queries, namely its location, quality according to star ratings, number of reviews, and our own metric and proximity to tourist attractions.
+Business latitudes / longitudes center in North America.
+This dataset is how we recommend restaurants which fit a user's search queries, namely its location, quality according to star ratings, number of reviews, and our own metric and proximity to tourist attractions.

 [Yelp Reviews](https://www.yelp.com/dataset):
 We have a dataset of business reviews with 6,990,280 rows over 9 attributes.
 This dataset was used to define a more sophisticated restaurant scoring system than Yelp's star system and is regularly joined with Restaurants to show the users some reviews for a restaurant.